Skip to main content

 Set budget scope

-If the scope of your budget is not defined by any existing attribution, you can click the Create new attribution link immediately beneath the Budget scope field to create a new attribution.
-However, for advanced options such as filtering dimension values, you need to go to the main Attributions screen under Analytics.
+• Create new attribution: If the scope of your budget is not defined by any existing attribution, click this link to create a new attribution.
+For advanced options such as filtering dimension values, go to the main Attributions screen under Analytics.

 Select budget type